Chloé Zhao makes history with best director Oscar win - WTMJ

-“My entire Nomadland company, what a crazy, once-in-a-lifetime journey we’ve all been on together,” Zhao said.

-Kathryn Bigelow was the first woman to win, for “The Hurt Locker,” in 2009.
+Zhao won the directing Oscar for “ Nomadland,” joining Kathryn Bigelow, who won in 2009 for “The Hurt Locker.”

-This was the only year in Oscar history with two female nominees, Zhao and “Promising Young Woman” director Emerald Fennell.
+This was the only year in the 93-year Oscar history with two female nominees: Zhao and “Promising Young Woman” director Emerald Fennell.
 Only seven women have ever been nominated.

+Zhao’s film — starring Frances McDormand — tells a story about a woman in her 60s and other transient workers in the American West.

+The film is nominated for a total six awards including best actress for McDormand and best picture.

 It was the first Oscar for the 39-year-old Zhao, who was born in Beijing and went to college and film school in the United States.
 “Nomadland” was her third feature.